 In response, a passionate group of young people from the Yuin region banded together and launched key iniatives which have strengthened the movement for simple and safe housing, on all fronts.

-ABOVE: Youth voice their support for the Tura Corridor at a meeting atteneded by well over 100 local citizens.
+ABOVE: Youth voice their support for the Tura Corridor at a meeting atteneded by local citizens.
 Photo: Supplied

 ABOVE RIGHT: Seats sold out a week before the premiere of Crunch Time.
 ABOVE LEFT: NSW state candidates Cathy Griff and Michael Holland in conversation with filmmakers Jacob Shields and Jordan Mundey; both politicans pledged to fight for the Tura Corridor during a panel discussion held after the screening.
 PHOTOS: Sam Hsiao